santtu/cloud-meta/README.md

-# Cloud Service Metadata Repository #
+# AWS Cloud Service Metadata Repository #

 Here you will find *metadata* in a *computer-friendly format* about [Amazon Web Services'](http://aws.amazon.com/) (AWS) cloud